State Symphony Cinema Orchestra: History

-The orchestra was unofficially founded on November 1924 at the famous Moscow cinema "Ars", located on Arbat Street.
+The orchestra was unofficially founded in November 1924 at the Moscow cinema "Ars", located on Arbat Street.

-In 1924 in Ars he first time instead of the usual for that time pianist tapёra he made the orchestra.
+In 1924 in Ars for the first time the place of the usual for that time pianist took an orchestra.
 Such a change in the musical accompaniment of films became popular among the spectators.
-Since then, under the direction of conductor David Blok, the orchestra began to play in other theaters.
+Since then, under the direction of conductor David Blok, the orchestra began to play in other theatres.